Conditional Access System and its Functionalities

 - Variable pricing is good but must not be variable for people viewing the same channel and living in the same city.

-- Any changes in the Conditional Access System-related judgment should be made without amendment of the law.
+- Any changes in the Conditional Access System-related judgement should be made without amendment of the law.

 - There is yet to be changed in the system that allows pay per use type of service where customers only pay for the time they have viewed the channels.